Pictured above: Graduation Caps Folded Notes from Expressionery.com.

 Writing your graduation thank you notes

 First, pick out a set of cards that suit your style.
-There’s no rule that says graduation thank you’s have to be formal – it’s all up to you.
-If you’re not the type to design your own cards, you can still get a custom look with personalized thank you notes.
+There’s no rule that says graduation thank yous have to be formal – it’s all up to you.
+You can get a custom look with personalized thank you notes.

-Print your name or a simple “Thank you” message on the front of anything from formal embossed cards to casual, cartoon-style illustrations.
+Print your name or a simple “Thank you” message on the front of anything from formal embossed cards to a casual “hello” card.
 You might even want to get a couple of different sets and send more formal notes to certain relatives and more casual notes to your friends.
-(Just don’t make the mistake of pre-printing the thank you message that goes inside – taking the time to write your cards by hand will mean so much more.)
+(Just don’t make the mistake of pre-printing the thank you message that goes inside.)

 Now that you’ve got your notecards, grab a few pens.
-Gel pens are great because they don’t skip like those cheap pens you wrote your term paper with.
+Gel pens are great because they don’t skip like those cheap pens you wrote your class notes with.
+I like the Uni-ball Jetstream pen (and you can get it at any office supply sotre).
 Black is the most formal color; others like blue, green and burgundy can add a more warm or casual feel.
 Choose based on your own style and how you want the recipient to feel when they open the envelope.

 Graduation thank you note wording